QUB-ASL/bzzz/docs/SET_UP.md

 ## Dependencies
-There are a few packages that can not be installed in the virtual environment by `pip` therfore should be instaled system wide.
+There are a few packages that can not be installed in the virtual environment by `pip`, therfore should be instaled system-wide.
+To install these dependencies, run:

-To do this run
 ```
 sudo apt-get install libopenblas-dev libatlas-base-dev
 ```

-## virtual environment
+## Virtual environment
+All Python code is executed from within virtual environments.
+We use a virtual environment for the main Python code (e.g., radio interface, attitude control, etc) and a separate environment for the Discord Bots.
 Next a virtual environment can be created by (we have tested this with Python 3.11.2):
 ```
 python -m venv venv_bzzz
 ```